ShawInnes/learn-bicep/PRESENTATION.md

 Uses the Resource Manager API, As soon as a resource provider introduces new resources types and API versions, you can use them in your Bicep file

+:white_check_mark: Cleaner DSL than ARM
+:white_check_mark: Idempontent
+:white_check_mark: Stateless
+:x: Does NOT support AzureAD
+:x: Only works for Azure

 ---

 # Comparison to other tools